Hiking in the Home of the Famous Rescue Saint-Bernard Dogs in Switzerland

 The trail is a summer and fall adventure only, running from June through mid-October.

-Larry Parnassis the managing editor of the Daily Hampshire Gazette in Northampton, Massachusetts.
+Larry Parnass is the former managing editor of the Daily Hampshire Gazette in Northampton, Massachusetts.
 He is now a columnist for the Berkshire Eagle, in Pittsfield, MA.